gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ### Security
 To ensure ISO/SOC compliance, certain security requirements should be fulfilled:
-* Minimum password length of 15 characters (fulfilled by passwords generated by SBSS, XSUAA and deploy service)
+* Minimum password length of 15 characters (fulfilled by passwords generated by XSUAA and deploy service)
 * Regular password rotation

 #### Password rotation